BlokasLabs/python-tornado/docs/gen.rst

    .. autofunction:: convert_yielded

+   .. autofunction:: maybe_future

    Legacy interface
    ----------------

    Before support for `Futures <.Future>` was introduced in Tornado 3.0, coroutines used subclasses of `YieldPoint` in their ``yield`` expressions.
    These classes are still supported but should generally not be used except for compatibility with older interfaces.
+None of these classes are compatible with native (``await``-based) coroutines.

    .. autoclass:: YieldPoint
       :members: